California is a state that evokes images of creativity, innovation, and natural beauty.

 So don’t miss out on this incredible destination and explore the natural beauty of Death Valley National Park today!

-32. Visiting the USS Midway Museum in San Diego
+32. USS Midway Museum

 The USS Midway Museum in San Diego is an amazing place to explore.
 Located on the former aircraft carrier, visitors can take a self-guided tour of the ship and learn about its history.